 Bankruptcy can be quite confusing.
 Lawyers of Los Angeles based bankruptcy law firm Recovery Law Group, confirm that there are numerous questions that people have regarding bankruptcy process and discharge.
-You can ask expert bankruptcy lawyers at 888-297-6023 about issues related to various bankruptcy chapters.
+You can ask bankruptcy lawyers at 888-297-6023 about issues related to various bankruptcy chapters.
 Here are some FAQs related to Chapter 7.

 What is Chapter 7 bankruptcy?